SachinHatikankar100/NextJsBlog/posts/getting-started-with-uipath.md

 With all of the above information given you might want to get started with RPA right now.
 So to get started with RPA you will need RPA tools.
 There are many tools out there providing great features in RPA space.
 But the one tool which any one can get started easily is UiPath.

 Reasons to get started with UiPath:

-1. It is open source.
+1. It has UiPath community forum already with MVP answering your questions or doubts if any.

 2. It comes with a Community Edition which is free to use and can be used just after filling a simple registration form.

 3. It also contains free tutorial videos(UiPath Academy videos) which will explain you all the basics to get started with RPA with UiPath.

 Sample Use Case :

 1. Suppose you are browsing for some product on e-commerce e.g., watch and you want an entire list of that product present on that website along with the cost for a quick comparison.But as getting a list will become a tedious manual task, UiPath can come here for rescue.
 With the help of UiPath capabilities you can automate this task and get a list of all the specified items in a text/excel/csv file format.

 2. Other example could be there is a financial firm whose business depends stock market.
 They need to check the stock market every time by manually visiting in the website.
 Even here , UiPath can help you out.
-You can just automate the this part by UiPath and also put an additional capability of getting the stock market details in mail every hour or every half an hour to every stakeholder.
+You can just automate this part by UiPath and also put an additional capability of getting the stock market details in mail every hour or every half an hour to every stakeholder.

 Important Links: